-Choosing the right fiber optic cable is extremely important for any installation.
+How to choose fiber cable & choosing the right fiber optic cable is extremely important for any installation.
 The purpose of the cable is to protect the fibers during installation and the service lifetime.
 Several types of cable are available.
 Your choice will affect the level of fiber protection, ease of installation, splicing or termination, and, most importantly, cost.

 All cables share some common characteristics.
 For example, they all include various plastic coatings to protect the fiber, from the buffer coating on the fiber itself to the outside jacket.
 All also include some strength members for pulling the cable without harming the fibers.
-Outdoor cables have moisture protection, either a gel filling or a dry powder or tape.
+Outdoor cables have moisture protection, either a gel filling or dry powder or tape.
 Direct-buried cables may have a layer of metal armor to prevent damage from rodents.

 With all these variations, it’s understandable why there are so many fiber optic cable designs and why cable of more than 1 km may be made to order.
-This is an advantage if you need larger quantities because you can customize your cable to make it better and more cost effective.
+This is an advantage if you need larger quantities because you can customize your cable to make it better and more cost-effective.

 How many fibers?